Psalms of Asaph: Psalm 74 (MT) / Psalm 73 (LXX and Vulg.)

-Psalm 75 (MT) / Psalm 74 (LXX)
+Psalm 75 (MT) / Psalm 74 (LXX and Vulg.)

 The laments of the people are voiced here and their promise to sing the praises of God at all times is established.
 This Psalm is labeled as a song or psalm to the leader, interpreted as the chief musician or leader of the community.
 The leader ends the psalm with a statement about the wicked being humbled and the righteous being exalted.

-Psalm 76 (MT) / Psalm 75 (LXX)
+Psalm 76 (MT) / Psalm 75 (LXX and Vulg.)

 This psalm focuses on elaborating on the incredible saving power of God.
 It calls the people to worship and praise God in thanksgiving for his saving power.
 This Psalm is also recognized as for the leader.

-Psalm 77 (MT) / Psalm 76 (LXX)
+Psalm 77 (MT) / Psalm 76 (LXX and Vulg.)

 This Psalm is a psalm of lament from a community of people crying out to God and asking him to not be silent in their time of need.
 The question "Will God let his created people be destroyed?" is posed.
 It comes full circle with the end proclaiming the wonder of God as creator and reflecting on his care of Moses and Aaron.

-Psalm 78 (MT) / Psalm 77 (LXX)
+Psalm 78 (MT) / Psalm 77 (LXX and Vulg.)

 This psalm urges people to follow the law and meant to show the people of the time the pattern of God’s saving mercy.
 It encourages the passing down from generation to generation the deeds of God.
 It reflects specifically on the time of Moses and the Israelites (Hebrews) in the desert.

-Psalm 79 (MT) / Psalm 78 (LXX)
+Psalm 79 (MT) / Psalm 78 (LXX and Vulg.)

-The focus of this psalm is the importance of prayer in the midst of calamities specifically the calamity of the reduction of Jerusalem to ashes by the Babylonian army in 587 BC The lament of the community acknowledges their faults and begs for God’s mercy.
+The focus of this psalm is the importance of prayer in the midst of calamities specifically the calamity of the reduction of Jerusalem to ashes by the Babylonian army in 587 BC The lament of the community acknowledges their faults and begs for God's mercy.

-Psalm 80 (MT) / Psalm 79 (LXX)
+Psalm 80 (MT) / Psalm 79 (LXX and Vulg.)

 This psalm is sometimes referred to as a testimony to Asaph and is labeled as "for the leader."
 It highlights the restoration of the nation through prayer and God's mercy.
 It combines hope with a memory of great sorrow.
 The images of Israel as a vineyard and God as a shepherd are both utilized here.

-Psalm 81 (MT) / Psalm 80 (LXX)
+Psalm 81 (MT) / Psalm 80 (LXX and Vulg.)

 This psalm emphasizes praising a God who saves and a national return to liturgical worship.
 The concept of choosing to act on the desires and wants of humans rather than walking with God and being in his favor is brought to light in this psalm.
 It also calls for repentance from the people to reorder God's protection upon them.